retypeapp/retype/components/card.md

 [!card]({{ content.blog.posts[0].filePath }})

 The `content.blog.posts` array contains all blog posts sorted by date (newest first).
-Use `posts[0]` to get the latest post and access its `filePath` property for the Card component.
+Use `content.blog.posts[0]` to get the latest post and access its `filePath` property to set that value as the link for a Card component.